MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 26. Verify the **Require this user to change their password when they first sign in** checkbox is selected (if not, then select it now to show a checkmark).
 Enter **Pa55w.rd** in the **Password** field.
 Note that the **Password** field indicates this is a Strong password. <br/>

 	However, now select the **Require this user to change their password when they first sign in** checkbox to clear it.
 Note the error message that appears indicating the password (Pa55w.rd) contains a word, phrase, or series of numbers that makes it easily guessable.
 In this case, you entered a variation of the word **password**, which will trigger this error.
-The system allows you enter this password if you force the user to change it at their first sign-in.
+The system allows you to enter this password if you force the user to change it at their first sign-in.
 But if you don't force the user to enter a different password at their first sign-in, then this password isn't allowed.

 27. After these two failed password attempts, Lynne has decided to let Microsoft 365 automatically generate a password.
 Select the **Automatically create a password** check box so that it displays a check mark.